 Series B in 2004

-CorrectNet is a leading provider of managed service-based information delivery and client reporting solutions tailored for the investment management sector.
+CorrectNet is a leading provider of managed service-based information delivery and client reporting solutions tailored for major investment management firms.
 Established in 1997, the company specializes in the aggregation, enrichment, quality assurance, and formatting of complex investment data.
-It serves some of the largest investment management firms globally, offering tools such as the InfiPOINT platform for client reporting and Advisor WebTools for wealth advisors.
-CorrectNet is recognized for its capability to meet the stringent transparency and reporting requirements of hedge funds, funds of funds, fund administrators, and prime brokers, delivering comprehensive reporting through sophisticated web portals designed for investors, portfolio managers, operations teams, and executives.
+Its services are facilitated through the InfiPOINT platform, which enhances client reporting capabilities, and the Advisor WebTools portal designed for wealth advisors and registered investment advisors.
+CorrectNet is known for its ability to meet stringent transparency and reporting standards, serving a diverse clientele that includes hedge funds, funds of funds, fund administrators, and prime brokers.
+The company's expertise ensures that investors, portfolio managers, operations teams, and executives receive comprehensive and timely reporting through advanced web portals.

 Blaze is the safest, easiest, and most fun way to play online games.

-Netrake Corporation, founded in 2000 and based in Plano, Texas, specializes in providing voice and multimedia solutions for various network operators, including wireline, wireless, and cable providers.
-The company develops session border controllers that facilitate secure connectivity and policy management for Voice over IP (VoIP) and video sessions across Internet protocol networks.
-Additionally, Netrake offers security gateways designed to ensure secure real-time communication over Wi-Fi, broadband, and wireless networks, particularly in fixed mobile convergence settings.
-Its products cater to a range of applications, including carrier-to-carrier peering, residential and Internet service providers, as well as business VoIP access services.
-As of 2006, Netrake operates as a subsidiary of AudioCodes, Inc.
+Netrake Corporation specializes in providing voice and multimedia solutions for Internet protocol (IP) networks, serving a range of operators including wireline, wireless, cable, and fixed/mobile entities.
+Founded in 2000 and based in Plano, Texas, the company develops session border controllers that facilitate connectivity, enforce policies, and ensure security for Voice over IP (VoIP) and video sessions across IP networks.
+Additionally, Netrake offers security gateways that enable secure real-time communications over Wi-Fi, broadband, and wireless networks, supporting fixed mobile convergence.
+Its product suite is designed to enhance carrier-to-carrier peering, residential and Internet service provider capabilities, as well as business VoIP access services.
+Netrake operates as a subsidiary of AudioCodes, Inc. since 2006.

-VeriWave specializes in providing testing systems for WiFi and Ethernet networks, focusing on ensuring optimal performance for mobile networks, devices, and applications.
-The company supports manufacturers, service providers, and end-users throughout the entire lifecycle of mobile technology, from development to deployment and beyond.
-VeriWave's offerings include tools designed to measure, analyze, and enhance key aspects of mobile performance, such as speed, quality, interoperability, and compliance.
-Additionally, the company supplies WiFi access points, wireless LAN controllers, residential routers, gateways, WiFi-enabled client devices, Ethernet switches, and branch office routers, catering to the needs of equipment manufacturers and enhancing the overall efficiency of mobile networks.
+VeriWave is a company that specializes in testing systems for WiFi and Ethernet networks, focusing on ensuring optimal performance for mobile networks, devices, and applications.
+It provides a range of tools designed to assess local area networks (LAN) and wireless LANs, enabling manufacturers, service providers, and users to measure, analyze, and enhance critical aspects of mobile performance, including speed, quality, interoperability, and compliance.
+In addition to testing solutions, VeriWave offers products such as WiFi access points, wireless LAN controllers, residential routers, gateways, and Ethernet switches, catering to the needs of equipment manufacturers and enhancing the overall functionality of mobile networks.

 AirWalk Communications